krikun98/qmk/keyboards/jian_ble/README.md

 You have to flash Master and Slave firmwares separately, there's no unified firmware for both halves.

+## Pairing

+Pairing is a little bit weird.
+On the master you'd need to erase all bonds first, then run advertising without whitelist.
+To reset bonds on slave keyboard, press 3 first row 0 keys on powering on (it's modifier keys on Jian).
+To reconnect master after powering on the computer you'd need to run advertising without whitelist yet again, it doesn't connect automatically.

+Also there's a huge lag on the master keyboard.
+Might be hardware problems (Bluetooth antenna on the flipped module is really blocked from all sides) might be software.
+Most likely software, because slave, running wirelessly via USB-connected master has no lag at all.

 ## Default layout

 Adjust layer is activated by pressing and holding <kbd>Raise</kbd> and <kbd>Lower</kbd> simultaneously.